DFHack/dfhack/docs/builtins/sc-script.rst

 Tags: system
 :dfhack-keybind:`sc-script`

+:index:`Run commands when game state changes occur.
-Runs commands when game state changes occur.
-This is similar to the static `init-files` but is slightly more flexible since it can be set dynamically.
+<sc-script; Run commands when game state changes occur.>` This is similar to
+the static `init-files` but is slightly more flexible since it can be set dynamically.

 Usage: